-The Natural rate of unemployment occurs when the labour market is in equilibarium; it is mainly composed of frictional and structural unemployment.
+The natural rate of unemployment occurs when the labour market is in equilibrium; it is mainly composed of frictional and structural unemployment.
 The natural rate of unemployment is affected by supply-side factors such as geographical/occupational immobilities and labour market imperfections.

-Similarly the wages of the lowest paid will greatly affect the incentives to take a job.
+Similarly, the wages of the lowest paid will greatly affect the incentives to take a job.
 In the UK the government has introduced a national minimum wage and it has steadily increased.
 This has made work relatively more attractive compared to staying on benefits.
-Also the New Deal has been introduced to try and encourage the unemployed back into work.
-The New Deal involves giving workers retraining schemes and interviews to help them find work.
-Also if workers are offered a job after 6 months they have to accept it or risk losing benefits and hence they will be not counted as unemployed.
-This has helped reduce the natural rate.

 The flexibility of the labour market is also a key feature for determining the natural rate.
-For example, if restrictive practices of trades unions were reduced or minimum wages abolished, then labour markets will becomes more flexible thus firms are likely to be more able and willing to hire workers.
+For example, if restrictive practices of trades unions were reduced or minimum wages abolished, then labour markets will become more flexible thus firms are likely to be more able and willing to hire workers.
 Arguably the UK labour market has become more flexible in recent years.
 For example, there has been a growth in part-time temporary jobs in the ‘Gig economy‘ There has been a marked rise in the number of zero-hour contracts.
 These jobs are lower cost to firms and so they have been more willing to employ workers because they can pay relatively low wages.
 To some extent, this increased labour market flexibility can explain a fall in the natural rate.
-However the EU has seen rises in the natural rate, this is often blamed on inflexible working practices such as a max working week, restrictions on firing workers and minimum wages.

 Also, another factor explaining lower unemployment rates in the UK has been the growth ‘under-employment‘ a situation where workers are employed for a shorter working week than they would like.
 This means they are not counted as unemployed – but they are not ‘fully employed’ either.